-A Delaunay triangulation (DT) in d dimensions is a triangulation of a set of points P in \mathbb{R}^d such that no point in P is inside the circumsphere of any triangle (the sphere defined by the triangle's d+1 corners).
+A Delaunay triangulation (DT) in d dimensions is a triangulation of a set of points P in $\mathbb{R}^d$ such that no point in P is inside the circumsphere of any triangle (the sphere defined by the triangle's d+1 corners).
 Here we will use triangle to mean a d-simplex defined by d+1 corner points, and use face to mean a d-1 simplex with d corner points.
 We say a point encroaches on a triangle if it is in the triangle's circumsphere, and will assume for simplicity that the points are in general position, i.e., no $k \leq d+1$ points on a (k-2)-dimensional hyperplane, or $k \leq d+2$ points on a (k-2)-dimensional sphere.
 Delaunay triangulation for d=2 can be solved sequentially in optimal $O(n\log n + n^{\lceil d/2 \rceil})$ work.
-There are also several work-efficient (or near work-efficient) parallel algorithms for d=2 that run in polylogarithmic depth [19, 31, 69], and at least one for higher dimension [5], but they are all complicated.
-We assume that d is a constant.
+There are also several work-efficient (or near work-efficient) parallel algorithms for d=2 that run in polylogarithmic depth [11, 23, 60], and at least one for higher dimension [3], but they are all complicated.

-The widely-used and simple incremental Delaunay algorithms date back to the 1970s [49].
+The widely-used and simple incremental Delaunay algorithms date back to the 1970s [40].
 They are based on the rip-and-tent idea: for each point p in order, rip out the triangles p encroaches on and tent over the resulting cavity with triangles from p to each boundary face of the cavity.
-The algorithms differ in how the encroached triangles are found, and how they are ripped and tented.
-Clarkson and Shor [27] first showed that randomized incremental convex hull is efficient, running with work $O(n \log n + n^{\lfloor d/2 \rfloor})$ in expectation.
-These results imply optimal $O(n \log n + n^{\lceil d/2 \rceil})$ work for DT.
+The